supratim531/useless-django-app/README.md

 # UselessDjangoApp
-This is a useless webapp (just for practice)
+This is a useless webapp (just for practice).
+You can visit [here](http://authjango.herokuapp.com/ "my heroku-app") to see my hosted page.

 # Deploying Process
 ## Video Tutorial